MicrosoftDocs/office-docs-powershell/sharepoint/docs-conceptual/sharepoint-server/sharepoint-server-cmdlets.md

 To run scripts, the minimum required execution policy for SharePoint Server is **RemoteSigned**, although the default policy for PowerShell is Restricted.
 If the policy is left as Restricted, the SharePoint Management Shell will change the policy for PowerShell to RemoteSigned.
 This means that you must select **Run as administrator** to start the SharePoint Management Shell with elevated administrative permission.
 This change will apply to all PowerShell sessions.
 For more information, see [ExecutionPolicy Enumeration](/dotnet/api/microsoft.powershell.executionpolicy).

-For additional information about scripts, see [about_scripts](/powershell/module/microsoft.powershell.core/about/about_scripts).
+For additional information about scripts and execution policies, see [about_scripts](/powershell/module/microsoft.powershell.core/about/about_scripts) and [About Execution Policies](/powershell/module/microsoft.powershell.core/about/about_execution_policies).